geertjanw/ojet-training/README.md

 </oj-data-grid>
 ```

 3. Above, notice that 'dataSource' is referenced, which you need to define in 'src/js/viewmodels/dashboard.js'.
-Copy/paste the following code for that purpose into 'src/js/viewmodels/dashboard.js' (paste it directly below the 'var self = this' statement):
+Copy/paste the following code for that purpose into 'src/js/viewmodels/dashboard.js' (paste it directly below the 'var self = this' statement) or into one of the other JavaScript files in 'src/js/viewmodels', but make sure you're copying into a file with a name that matches where you copied the HTML in the previosus step:

 ```js #button { border: none; }
 self.url = 'http://localhost:3000/employees';